- 220 O'Connor Ridge Blvd., Suite 105, Irving, Texas 75038

 The main areas we want to target are the cymba conchae, cymba, and cavum.
 If you are not able to attach the electrode to these areas, use the tragus or the antihelix of the ear.
 Please only stimulate one ear at a time.
 Remember you must use 2 electrodes to complete the circuit.
 We recommend placing both electrodes on one ear.
 If you are not able to, you can place one pad on the neck or upper back area with a pad instead.
 Stimulation wont work with just one lead/electrode.

 As it is currently thought that the main problem with anosmia, parosmia, and brain fog is a result of autonomic dysfunction, perhaps adding external vagus nerve stimulation may be beneficial together with an SGB.
 In summary, if we activate the parasympathetic nervous system while downregulating the sympathetic nervous system, this may yield better results compared to what we have been trying.
+We are not advocating any particular unit to use.

 Robert Groysman, MD, is a specialist in interventional pain management and anesthesiology who provides exceptional services at Southwest Pain Management (SPM) in Irving, Texas, for patients experiencing chronic pain.
 We focus on long term pain relief and improvement of function and quality of life at our practice.
 Our goal is not to just treat your pain, but also to get you back to doing the things you love.
 Some of my patients’ goals are being able to climb a flight of stairs to be able to sleep in the same room as her husband, being able to pick up your grandchild, being able to finish a round of golf, sitting in a boat to fish, and standing at a firing range for an hour or two.